-While 'business methods' and 'computer programs per se' are explicitly prohibited from being patented in accordance with Indian patent laws, there is a slight leeway given to computer programs that are attached to inventions and are components of such inventions.
-Therefore, if computer programs are claimed in conjunction with a novel functionality, there is a high likelihood that it will be granted a patent.
+While 'business methods' and 'computer programs per se' are explicitly prohibited from being patented in accordance with Indian patent laws, there is slight leeway given to computer programs that are attached to inventions and are components of these inventions.
+Therefore, if a computer program is claimed in conjunction with a novel functionality, there is a high likelihood that it will be granted a patent.
 However, as compared to copyright laws, there is no corresponding provision under patent laws that provide employers the right to the inventions created by their employees during the course of employment.

 ii Data protection

 Under the extant data protection and privacy framework, an entity is only required to obtain the active consent of a user in relation to the collection or usage of data, pursuant to which the entity may carry out digital profiling.
-However, the government has been working towards introducing new legislation in the form of the Personal Data Protection Bill, 2019 (PDP Bill), to bring the data protection regime in India up to par with more robust international standards, such as the European Union's General Data Protection Regulation.
-In its current form, subject to future changes, the PDP Bill envisages a much more rigorous approach, where it outlines the scope and controls in relation to digital profiling by entities.
-Once the PDP Bill is finally enacted, fintech companies in India may be required to invest additional resources and time to be compliant with the new regime.
+However, the government has been working towards introducing a comprehensive data privacy legislation, to bring the data protection regime in India in line with more robust international standards, such as the European Union's General Data Protection Regulation.
+Recently, the Joint Parliamentary Committee released a report on proposed changes to the PDP Bill and has renamed it the Data Protection Bill 2021 (DPB), wherein the scope of the proposed legislation has been expanded to include non-personal data.
+A few other key changes to the DPB include the exclusion of non-digitised data from its scope and introducing greater restrictions on transfer of data by a data fiduciary.
+Once the DPB (subject to further changes) is finally enacted, fintech companies in India may be required to invest additional resources and time to be compliant with the new regime.

 Year in review